Kitware/kwcoco/kwcoco/coco_schema_informal.rst

             ]
         }

-        Note that specifing a filename / channels for the base image is not necessary, and mainly useful for augmenting an existing single-image dataset with multimodal information.
+        Note that specifying a filename / channels for the base image is not necessary, and mainly useful for augmenting an existing single-image dataset with multimodal information.
 Typically if an image consists of more than one file, all file information should be stored in the